-- 2.11 Network Rail is required to serve notice on ORR within 14 days of entering into a material alliance.
-After serving notice, Network Rail is permitted an additional 14 days to provide ORR with all the relevant supporting information, so that ORR can make an assessment of whether an alliance is material for the purposes of REBS. - 2.12 If, on the basis of information provided during the second 14 day period, ORR determines that an alliance is not material for the purposes of REBS, then the alliance is considered not material for the year in which it was formed and subsequent years.
-However, if the circumstances of the alliance change after our assessment, in the next financial year, and in subsequent financial years, Network Rail is permitted to provide additional information, and request ORR reassess whether the alliance is material for the purposes of REBS. - 2.13 If the ORR decides that an alliance is material, unless the ORR has taken this decision and notified the relevant companies before the end of June in the year the application is made, then the alliance will only be treated as a material alliance for the purposes of REBS, from the start of the following financial year. - 2.14 We have not set out any specific rules for determining a material alliance agreement as we will consider each alliance agreement on a case-by-case basis.
-However, in our assessment, we will consider the following criteria: - i. the scope of Network Rail's route income and expenditure covered by the alliance; - ii. the time period of the alliance agreement; - iii. the alliance partner's share of traffic on the route;
+- 2.11 Network Rail will normally serve notice on ORR within 14 days of entering into a material alliance. - 2.12 We have not set out any specific rules for determining a material alliance agreement as we will consider each alliance agreement on a case-by-case basis.
+However, in our assessment, we will consider the following criteria: - i. the scope of Network Rail's route income and expenditure covered by the alliance; - ii. the time period of the alliance agreement; - iii. the alliance partner's share of traffic on the route; - iv. the extent to which the alliance is expected to impact existing route expenditure plans; - v. the degree of shared control within the alliance; - vi. the degree of shared resources within the alliance; and - vii. the nature of risk sharing within the alliance.

-14 For the avoidance of doubt, even if Network Rail has not notified us of an alliance that we would otherwise consider to be material, this does not prevent us from determining that the alliance is a material alliance agreement.

-15 For the avoidance of doubt, this provision does not apply to immaterial alliance agreements or material alliances in existence prior to CP5.

-- iv. the extent to which the alliance is expected to impact existing route expenditure plans; - v. the degree of shared control within the alliance; - vi. the degree of shared resources within the alliance; and - vii. the nature of risk sharing within the alliance.